blueberryapple/blueberryapple.github.io/about.md

 permalink: /about/
 ---

 Hello.
-My name is Ben and I'm currently a second year studying [Mathematics-Computer Science](http://math.ucsd.edu/programs/undergraduate/ bs_math_comp_science.php) at UCSD.
+My name is Ben and I'm currently a third year studying [Mathematics-Computer Science](http://math.ucsd.edu/programs/undergraduate/ bs_math_comp_science.php) at UCSD.
 My interests currently lie in data visualization and even though I've just started I'm really interested in learning how it's done.
-I'm also working on becoming an actuary as well, so I'm also studying to take the [SOA P exam](https://soa.org/education/exam-req/ edu-exam-p-detail.aspx) which I'll take probably in the fall.
+I'm also interested in becoming an actuary.
+So far I've passed:

+* P Exam

+And am going to sit for the August 2017 FM Exam since, there'll be changes to the syllabus in July.